KhazanahAmericasInc/Waste_Classifier_Stand/README.md

 This is a laser cut custom stand for a waste classifier application running on an Android OnePlus 1 phone.

 See EverNote documentation for details on the project: https://www.evernote.com/l/Afvpnn_YI8pGjqA7VbGjoJLVkqN0lB7CCFo/

+See the github for the application running on the phone: https://github.com/KhazanahAmericasInc/waste-classifier